Rakeela/dragora-notes/collapse-type-suggestions.md

 Existential Dissociation (These people don't believe in their own existence.
 Local culture asserts with the force of consensus that the entirety of this planet is just a single emanation of a probabilistic pattern with billions of individual-like facets.
 The effect that this has on individual psychology is not positive, as the resulting individuals are very bad at pursuing their own interests, and get very chaotic when their interests are poorly served as a result.
 Happiness penalty.)
 Special Features:
 Technical overseers throughout the territory.

+Eleventh Suggestion:  (Incomplete)
+Anti-Sustainability Crisis
+Massive skepticism of economic regulatory functions in government and society have lead to a breakdown in regulatory controls throughout this region.
+Although local political leaders have protested the Viceregal intervention with claims that they are engaging in productive anti-bureaucratic governance, pollution and disease are spreading in the shadow of an industriously filthy rebellion.
+The industrial economy is powerful in this territory, but misery is pervasive and a reliance on importing biological products may be inevitable.
+Challenges:
+(9 Unset)
+Special Features:
+Generally high industry scores, local governments widespread

+Twelth Suggestion:  (Incomplete)
+Palatial Shambles
+(Unset)
+Challenges:
+Extreme Housing Inequality (Celestial palaces crowd the listings on local property markets, but what the public calls an apartment is too small to be entirely sanitary.
+The extent and visibility of the gap inspires rage and envy in the public, but perhaps worse is that it inspires a hopelessness destructive to the development of talent.
+Happiness penalty.)
+1
+(8 Unset)
+Special Features:
+Increased base crowding limits on many districts

 ---
 I may want to start adding cure-tech proposals to each of these.